 - Real-time chat: For many marketplaces where allowing real-time chat between suppliers and buyers is another important feature, you can think of either building a real-time chat system from scratch or licensing out-of-the-box systems like Sendbird or Stream.
-The concern is about how much you will scale in the future on both sides technologies and revenue generation so to decide your approach.
+The concern is about how much you will scale in the future on both sides of technologies and revenue generation so to decide your approach.

 - Payment: Payment processing is a cornerstone of any marketplace platform.
 Therefore, implementing it right and safely is very crucial.
 The most affordable approach is to consider leveraging third-party payment gateways like Stripe or PayPal.

-- Security: This factor must be considered seriously at the outset by selecting your right development team that understands and has experience with building secure systems.
-It must be done right from the code level where developers apply standard approaches to input validation, output encoding, error handling and logging, access control to name a few.
+- Security: This factor must be considered seriously at the outset by selecting the right development team that understands and has experience with building secure systems.
+It must be done right from the code level where developers apply standard approaches to input validation, output encoding, error handling and logging, and access control to name a few.
 Another level of security to apply is the deployment model where you should consider applying security models and practices like using virtual networks, API management gateway, web firewall application, etc.

 There are many other concerns to address like autoscaling your infrastructure, data backup and restoration, app insights, and log data analytics.
 Luckily most of these concerns can be addressed and solved by cloud platforms like Amazon Web Services or Azure.

 This article covers the fundamental knowledge about the marketplace, but it's our first article to embark on a series of marketplace development.
-In the following posts, we will go deeper into listed technical concerns on the marketplace tech stacks and architectures, which is based on our experience in developing custom software and marketplace MVP over the years.
+In the following posts, we will go deeper into listed technical concerns on the marketplace tech stacks and architectures, which are based on our experience in developing custom software and marketplace MVP over the years.
 We hope it will ease your journey to accomplish your vital goals.

 - Li Jin, The Marketplace Glossary, Feb 2020.